FREQUENTLY ASKED QUESTIONS ABOUT THE SOUTHERN USA

 What is the climate like?

-The South has three distinct regions that vary in climate and seasons.
+The South has two distinct regions that vary in climate and seasons.
 The weather is sunny and can be very warm or hot, day and night.

 The Deep South (Georgia; Alabama; Mississippi; South Carolina; Louisiana and Arkansas) experiences seasonal contrast in both temperate and foliage.
 Spring brings blooming gardens, warm days, cool mornings, and evenings (average 21°C, 71°F).
 Hot summer days and nights (temperatures average 27°C or 84°F) herald the arrival of summer with high humidity resulting from afternoon showers; autumn heralds milder temperatures, although many areas experience an "Indian Summer" of warm days (average temperature 19°C or 69KF).
 Winters are traditionally cold with more rainfall or precipitation (average temperatures 11°C or 52°F).